iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/02-manage-uddi/assignment.md

 ## 2. Configuring AWS

+🔧 Create Customer Gateways (Step 2)

 Go to the AWS Web Console.
-In the left window of the lab environment, click on the AWS Console tab to launch the console.
+In the left window of the lab environment, click on the AWS Console tab to launch it.

-Use the login credentials provided in the previous section 1)  to sign in.
+Use the login credentials provided in Section 1 to sign in.

+> [!IMPORTANT]
+> 📍 Important: Before proceeding, make sure you switch to the correct region:
+Select eu-west-2 (London) from the region selector in the top-right corner of the console.
+This is required to ensure that the Customer Gateways and subsequent VPN configurations are created in the same region.

+Once you’re in the correct region, proceed to create the Customer Gateways as outlined.

 1. Now we will create 2 x  **Costumer Gateways**.
 2. Go to Virtual private network (VPN)>Customer gateways.